How does this medication work? What will it do for me?

-Each yellow, modified oval, biconvex, film-coated tablet with "GS" debossed on one face and "TFC" on the opposing face contains 0.5 mg of trametinib.
-Nonmedicinal ingredients: croscarmellose sodium, hypromellose, magnesium stearate, mannitol, microcrystalline cellulose, silicon dioxide (colloidal), and sodium lauryl sulphate.
-The tablet coating contains: hypromellose polyethylene glycol, iron oxide yellow and titanium dioxide.
+Each yellow, modified oval, biconvex, film-coated tablet with "GS" debossed on one face and "TFC" on the other contains 0.5 mg of trametinib.
+Nonmedicinal ingredients: croscarmellose sodium, hypromellose, magnesium stearate, mannitol, microcrystalline cellulose, silicon dioxide (colloidal), and sodium lauryl sulphate; coating: hypromellose, polyethylene glycol, iron oxide yellow, and titanium dioxide.

-Each pink, round, biconvex, film-coated tablet with "GS" debossed on one face and "HMJ" on the opposing face contain 2 mg of trametinib.
-Nonmedicinal ingredients: croscarmellose sodium, hypromellose, magnesium stearate, mannitol, microcrystalline cellulose, silicon dioxide (colloidal), and sodium lauryl sulphate.
-The tablet coating contains: hypromellose polyethylene glycol, iron oxide red, polysorbate 80, and titanium dioxide.
+Each pink, round, biconvex, film-coated tablet with "GS" debossed on one face and "HMJ" on the other contains 2 mg of trametinib.
+Nonmedicinal ingredients: croscarmellose sodium, hypromellose, magnesium stearate, mannitol, microcrystalline cellulose, silicon dioxide (colloidal), and sodium lauryl sulphate; coating: hypromellose, polyethylene glycol, iron oxide red, polysorbate 80, and titanium dioxide.